All models are wrong, but some are useful.

 The population would be, of course, smaller than before but as the journalist Jeremy Warner wrote in the daily Telegraph,

 “Not to put too fine a point on it, from an entirely disinterested economic perspective, the COVID-19 might even prove mildly beneficial in the long term by disproportionately culling elderly dependents.”

-Rather more convincingly, once the herd immunity exists, the threat from the virus is over.
+Rather more convincingly, once the herd immunity exists (assuming that it would, which is far from certain), the threat from the virus is over.
 Even if visitors from another country reintroduced it, too many people would be immune for it to spread.
 This is a possibly significant advantage over any strategy which successfully contains the virus.